-A blend of recycled and virgin plastic is also used to make polymeric timbers for use in making fences, picnic tables and other structures, at the same time, saving trees.
+A blend of recycled and virgin plastic is also used to make polymeric timbers for use in making fences, picnic tables, and other structures while, at the same time, saving trees.

-Plastic from two-liter bottles can be spun into fiber for the production of carpets.
+Plastic from two-liter bottles can be spun into fiber to produce carpets.
 Reused plastic can also design products such as cable pipes, roofs, floors, PVC manholes, and PVC windows.

 6. Reclaimed Wood